jasonmeurer/PaloALBSandwich/README.md

 3. Access the Jumpbox to gain access to the Firewall GUIs.
 	* Username/Password - pandemo/demopassword
 	* The CFT creates a sgJumpbox Security Group for use allowing ports 22 and 3389.
-4. Update the "alb-internal" object with the FQDN of the Internal ALB available on the Outputs of the CFT.
+4. Update the "alb-fqdn" object with the FQDN of the Internal ALB available on the Outputs of the CFT.
 5. Update the "AWS-NAT-UNTRUST" object with the Firewall's Untrust IP address available on the Outputs of the CFT.
 6. Test access to the External ALB FQDN.